kshedden/case_studies/methods/factor-overview.md

 the variables are related to each other, (ii) how the observations are related to each other, and (iii) how the variables are related to the observations.
+In other words, the biplot shows which variables load on each of the two displayed components ($j$ and $k$), and simultaneously shows which of the observations most exhibit the characteristics summarized by each component.

 To construct the biplot, observation $i$ is plotted as the point